MicrosoftDocs/azure-devops-docs/docs/boards/get-started/key-concepts.md

 ---
 title: Key concepts and terminology for Azure Boards
 titleSuffix: Azure Boards
-description: Key definitions for objects and items used to plan and track work by using Azure Boards ms.custom: boards-get-started ms.technology: devops-new-user ms.prod: devops
+description: Learn about key definitions in Azure Boards.
+For example, learn about objects and items used to plan and track work. ms.custom: boards-get-started ms.technology: devops-new-user ms.prod: devops